dmitriilezine/AzureSecureAdministration/DeploymentOutline.md

 If you are not authorised then most deployments will not work.**

 :boom: If it is not obvious, the following deployments put in order to support other deployments.
 Do not attempt to deploy ADDS if you did not complete prior steps.
-It probably depends on all or some of them to be successfully completed.

 1. [Deploy Azure Key Vaults](DeployAzureKeyVaults.md)